Banner Default Image

 Offer Flexibility and remote working styles

-Firstly, post-covid, employees value being able to work from anywhere and have flexibility through the day.
-Flexible working gives them the ability to manage day-to-day life e.g. pick up the kids or run to the doctors, all knowing their employer trusts that they’ll get the job done.
+Firstly, post-COVID, employees value being able to work from anywhere with the possibility of flexibility.
+Flexible working provides the ability to manage day-to-day life e.g. pick up the kids or run to the doctors, all knowing their employer trusts that they’ll get the job done.

-It seems that a hybrid approach seems to be the most popular and the preference for employee, giving them the social aspect of being in an office 2/3 days a week where they can make meaningful relationships with their colleagues and then 2/3 days working from home where they have more flexibility with their personal life.
+It seems that a hybrid approach is the most popular option as there is the social aspect of being in an office 2/3 days a week where they can make meaningful relationships with their colleagues and then 2/3 days working from home where they have more flexibility with their personal life.

 Focus on productivity rather than hours

-This is becoming increasingly popular, and in the same vein of flexibility, encouraging mangers to focus on quality and completion of work rather than hours, will emphasise trust and put less pressure on your team.
+This is becoming increasingly popular, and in the same vein of flexibility, encouraging managers to focus on quality and completion of work rather than hours, will emphasise trust and reduce pressure on teams.

 Say an employee has worked an extra 3 hours at the end of the day to finish an urgent task, they get to take the same hours off at the end of the week or get TOIL accrual to make up for it.